 If the database server later comes up, the privileges for the cached queries in that namespace may be incorrect.
 It is advised that you purge cached queries in a namespace if a role or privilege might have been revoked while the namespace was not accessible.

 InterSystems IRIS Security

 The REVOKE command is a privileged operation.
-Prior to using REVOKE in embedded SQL, it is necessary to be logged in as a user with appropriate privileges.
+Prior to using REVOKE in embedded SQL, you must either be the grantor of the privilege or be logged in as a user with either the %Admin_Secure administrative resource with USE permission, or full security privileges on the system.
 Failing to do so results in an SQLCODE -99 error (Privilege Violation).

 Use the $SYSTEM.Security.Login()Opens in a new tab method to assign a user with appropriate privileges:

 You must have the %Service_Login:Use privilege to invoke the $SYSTEM.Security.Login method.
 For further information, refer to %SYSTEM.SecurityOpens in a new tab in the InterSystems Class Reference.

 An administrative-level privilege or a comma-separated list of administrative-level privileges previously granted to be revoked.
 The available syspriv options include sixteen object definition privileges and four data modification privileges.